 1. In General.
-This Appendix sets forth the procedures governing electronic filings in the United States Court of Federal Claims.
-A Case Management/Electronic Case Files (CM/ECF) User Manual is available on the court's website www.uscfc.uscourts.gov.
-For procedures governing electronic filings in Vaccine Act cases, see Appendix B to these rules ("Vaccine Rules of the United States Court of Federal Claims"), Supplement ("Electronic Case Filing Procedure in Vaccine Act Cases").
+This Appendix sets forth the procedures governing electronic filings.
+For procedures governing electronic filings in Vaccine Act cases, see Appendix B to these rules ("Vaccine Rules of the United States Court of Federal Claims"), Supplement ("Electronic Filing Procedures in Vaccine Act Cases").